kcroaker/evdev-yoga-daemon/README.md

 evdev-yoga-daemon
 =================

+*NEW!
+Now supports (and requires) the on screen keyboard program OnBoard*

 This is a daemon that listens for thinkpad 2-in-1 device switch mode events on an ACPI objected registered with evdev.

 (Ie. runs on systems like Void Linux, some Gentoo systems, possibly others..)